-When using the Plutus:VaR API, you can include futures in your portfolio submission.
+When using the Plutus API, you can include futures in your portfolio submission.
 Each futures position allows for the following customizable properties:

 Properties

-• Type: Specifies whether the position is "Long" or "Short".
+• Is_Long: Specifies whether the position is "Long" or "Short".

 • Quantity: The number of futures contracts held.